-Updating content is important – but exactly how do you go about it?
-Unless your training library is especially limited, it’s likely impractical to frequently review and update all of your content.
-Accordingly, a more practical solution is to prioritize updates that will matter the most to your learners.
-Continue reading to learn how you can prioritize updates and make sure the freshest content gets in front of your customers.
+So, updating content is important - but exactly how do you go about it?
+Unless your training library is especially limited, it’s probably impractical to review and update all content very often.
+The practical solution is to prioritize updates that will matter the most to your learners.
+Note that what we’re interested here in evaluating training content.
+Check out this great article if you’re evaluating your customer training program as a whole.

 1. Critical fixes come first